mike4192/spotMicro/README.md

 * **servo_move_keyboard**: A python node that can be used in conjuction with the i2cpwm_board node to manually command an individual servo via keyboard controls.
 Can be used for servo calibration to build the servo configuration dictionary.

+* **spot_micro_rviz**: **WORK IN PROGRESS**.
+A node to launch RVIZ and show a visualization of the spot micro model, as well as mapping and navigational elements in the future.
+The `show_and_move_model` launch file can be launched standalone to show a manually moveable spot micro model via GUI sliders.

 Note that the servo control node `i2cpwm_board` should only be commanded by one node at one time.
 Thus `spot_micro_motion_command` and `servo_move_keyboard` should be run exclusionary; only one should ever run at one time.

+## Additional Project Components
+#### URDF Model
+The project contains a URDF model of the spot micro platform, along with a custom set of stl files (from Florian Wilk's repo noted at the end of this README) for visualization.
+Currently this urdf file is **only** used for RVIZ visualization of the spot micro model.
+This URDF model should not be treated as perfectly accurate representation of the robot's geometry, nor should the STL files for visualization be used for 3d printing.
+Use the noted Thingverse files instead.

 ## Future Work